whitemike889/app-gradle-plugin/CONTRIBUTING.md

 # Contributing to gcloud java wrapper

-The gcloud-app gradle plugin is an open source project, we appreciate your help!
+The gcp gradle plugin is an open source project, we appreciate your help!

 ## Contributing code